Peak District Kids writer: Gemma from Families Can Travel

-This is a lovely, gentle circular walk around one half of the Y-shaped Ladybower Reservoir.
-The well-surfaced paths all the way round make it perfect for families looking for a longer Peak District walk with a pram or buggy.
+This is a gentle, circular Ladybower Reservoir walk and pram friendly.
+Indeed, the well-surfaced paths all the way round make it perfect for families looking for a longer Peak District walk with a pram or buggy.
 Check out our Ladybower cycle route if you are looking to do the loop on bikes, as the it’s a slightly different route.
 It’s also the most popular reservoir walk in the Peak District.

-The walk starts at the northern tip of the reservoir from the Fairholmes Visitor Centre and heads in a clockwise direction to the impressive Derwent Dam.
-There’s an optional nature area near the dam which is great for toddlers (check out our Derwent Dam toddler walk) and often has activity trails on during school holidays.
+This Ladybower Reservoir walk starts at the northern tip of the reservoir at Fairholmes Visitor Centre and heads in a clockwise direction to the impressive Derwent Dam.
+There’s an optional nature walk near the dam which is great for toddlers (check out our Derwent Dam toddler walk) and often has activity trails on during school holidays.

 The route continues along the eastern side of the reservoir where the lost villages once stood before the area was flooded to create the reservoir.
 There are beautiful views all the way around but some of the best are from this part of the walk, looking across the water to the woods on the western side.